beaverbuilder/documentation/docs/beaver-builder/layouts/rows/work-with-rows.md

 There are all the usual [**Advanced** tab settings](/beaver-builder/layouts/advanced-tab-rows-columns-modules.md) for margins and padding, visibility, animations, and advanced HTML settings.

-## Choose between new rows or row layers
+## Choose between new rows or rows with column groups

-Rows can contain layers of columns, as shown in this screenshot, where one row has three vertical layers with a different number of columns in each row.
+Rows can contain multiple column groups, which can be thought of as rows within rows.
+In the following screenshot, there's one row that has three column groups with a different number of columns in each group.

 ![](/img/rows-columns-work-with-rows-3.png)